wbt-solutions/openproject_dart_sdk/doc/RelationsApi.md

 List Relations

 Lists all relations according to the given (optional, logically conjunctive) filters and ordered by ID.
-The response only includes relations between WorkPackages which the user is allowed to see.
+The response only includes relations between work packages which the user is allowed to see.

 ### Example
 ```dart